How To Be Less Clingy: Finding Your Personal Power

-Do you often feel like others hold the key to your safety, satisfaction, or overall happiness?
-When you find yourself looking only to others, and not within, to meet your emotional needs, you may find that you’ve given away your personal power and sense of control over your own inner, and maybe outer, life.
+When you find yourself looking only to others, and not within, to meet your emotional needs, you may find that you’ve given away your personal power and sense of control over your own life.
+Perhaps you often feel like others hold the key to your safety, satisfaction, or overall happiness.

 You may feel like you’ve become clingy or dependent, feeling panicked or upset when you’re away from the person you rely on.
-You might feel sad or conflicted more often because another person's mood, thoughts, behavior affects you more than you’d like, maybe even making it challenging to consider your own feelings, independent of theirs.
+You might feel sad or conflicted because another person's mood, thoughts, or behavior affects you more than you’d like.
+This might make it challenging to consider your own feelings, independent of theirs.

-If you often feel like other people determine whether you feel content, happy and safe, , that does not have to be an inescapable fact of your life.
-It can be challenging, but prioritizing your opinion of yourself (more than their opinion of you) can bring you one step closer to feeling in control and independent.
-You can have your own emotional life, regardless of someone else’s or their thoughts on what yours should be.
+If you often feel like other people determine whether you feel content, happy, or safe, you don’t have to continue living this way.
+It can be challenging, but prioritizing your own opinion of yourself (rather than others’ opinion of you) can bring you one step closer to feeling in control and independent.

-Finding greater contentment within yourself can lead you to feeling less dependent on others for contentment.
-You will likely feel less at the whim of others, or so panicked when alone, and find your relationships actually improve because of it.
+Finding greater contentment within yourself can lead you to feel less dependent on others for your happiness.
+You may feel less at the whim of others, and find your relationships improve because of it.

 Remember That You Know Yourself Best

-The truth is that no one else knows you the way you know yourself.
+No one else knows you the way you know yourself.
 No one else has the same time, understanding, and ability to give you what you need and want consistently.
-In fact, relying on just one person to fulfill your needs often leads to feelings of discontentment or disappointment.
+In fact, relying on someone else to fulfill your needs often leads to feelings of discontentment or disappointment.
 It could also put undue strain on your relationship with that person.

 Examine Past Relationships

 It is common to develop unhealthy interpersonal relationship patterns based on past relationships.
-Think back on those important connections of your life and the impact they had, positive and negative.
-Did someone give you the message that you weren't good enough or capable?
-Was there someone who always encouraged you to put their needs above your own?
-Are you used to people telling you what to do?
-Was there one person who always respected your needs?
-Was there a relationship that was steady and mutually beneficial?
+Think back on those important connections in your life and the impact they had, both positive and negative.
+Perhaps someone sent you the message that you aren’t capable or good enough.
+Maybe someone in your life encouraged you to put their needs above your own.
+Perhaps you’re used to people telling you what to do.

-It's a lovely thing to learn how to enjoy your own company..
+It can be a lovely thing to learn how to enjoy your own company.
 If the thought of this makes you uncomfortable, consider that you don’t have to go out in public right away to spend time with yourself.
-You can read, journal, cook or exercise, for example.
-Consider making a date with yourself to go a movie, read in a park, go on a hike, shop, or do something else just for you.
+You can read, journal, cook, or exercise, for example.
+Consider making a date with yourself to go to a movie, read in a park, go on a hike, shop, or do something else just for you.
 The more you tune into yourself, the more comfortable you will feel in your own company.
 The idea here is that you’ll be earning your own approval instead of someone else’s.

-You don't have to be the one who goes along with every plan.
+Consider that you don't have to be the one who goes along with every plan.
 Voicing your opinion should not upset your friends, family, or partner.
-If it does, that may be a deeper issue to discuss with them around mutual respect.
-It may feel like by going along with other people’s opinions all the time makes you likable, but it’s important to contribute your thoughts and interests.
-Hopefully your friends, family, or partner enjoy who you are and will welcome your voice.
+If it does, mutual respect may be a deeper issue to discuss with them.
+It may feel like going along with other people’s opinions all the time makes you likable, but it’s important to contribute your thoughts and interests.
+Supportive friends, family, and partners will enjoy who you are and will welcome your voice.

 You possess strengths, good qualities, and abilities.
 You don't have to wait for another person to tell you that.
-You can tell it to yourself regularly!
+Instead, you can tell yourself this regularly.

-It could be helpful to recognize the things you genuinely like about yourself, no matter how simple, and genuinely appreciate them.
-You’ve worked hard to maintain that quality.
-Maybe you even have a talent or skill that you want to focus more on and grow.
-In practicing this kindness regularly, you will start to see that you don't feel as reliant on other’s assessment of your worth.
-Other people’s opinions may negatively affect your emotions less and less.
+It could be helpful to recognize the things you genuinely like about yourself, no matter how simple, and take time to appreciate them.
+Maybe you have a talent or skill that you want to focus more on.
+In practicing this type of affirmation regularly, you may start to feel less reliant on others’ assessment of your worth.
+As a result, other people’s opinions may negatively affect your emotions less and less.

 It can feel tricky when it comes to developing a true sense of self.
-The age of social media can make it challenging to do things just because you like them, instead of what will earn other’s likes.
-However, you might find that by being more and more yourself, you will draw people to you that you really relate to because they connect to the real you.
+The age of social media can make it challenging to do things just because you like them, instead of what will earn approval from others.
+However, you might find that by being more and more yourself, you draw people to you that you genuinely relate to because they connect to the real you.

 You may have a tough time coming to terms with what has happened and making your way back to your independent self.
-Long-term or lifetime overreliance on others is not impossible to overcome.
-There are professional therapists in your local area or online at BetterHelp.com to assist you in this journey back to your full, independent self.
-They can help you discover the strong person you are and move more quickly towards that goal.
+Long-term or even lifetime overreliance on others is not impossible to overcome, though.
+A professional therapist can assist you in this journey back to your full, independent self.
+They can help you discover the strong person you are and enable you to move more quickly towards that goal.

-If you find yourself wanting to make a change in your life, online therapy can be a great way to do that.
-Online therapy is an effective tool that you can begin using today.
+Online therapy is also an effective tool.
 Studies have shown that online therapy is just as helpful for users as in-person therapy.
 One study looking at almost 10,000 people found that online therapy had virtually the same effect as in-person treatment.

-You can hear from some BetterHelp users below.
+You can read reviews from some BetterHelp users below.

 “I’ve only been working with Dr. Clarke a few weeks but I’ve really been enjoying the process.
 She is very encouraging during each section and I know she’s actually listening to what I’m saying.
 I would very much recommend Dr. Clarke especially if you’re dealing with anxiety, self-esteem/-confidence issues and/or depression.”